MarcToussaint/robotic/README.md

 ## Installation via pip (simulation only, no real Franka & realsense support)

-* The pip package was compiled for python3.6 ..
-3.11, and most of the dependencies statically linked.
+* The pip package was compiled for python3.8 ..
+3.12, and most of the dependencies statically linked.
 A few are still loaded dynamically, which requires installing on Ubuntu:
 ```
-sudo apt install liblapack3 freeglut3 libglew-dev python3 python3-pip
+sudo apt install liblapack3 freeglut3 libglu1-mesa libfreetype6 fonts-ubuntu python3 python3-pip
+#latest Ubuntu: libglut3.12 and 'cd /usr/lib/x86_64-linux-gnu/ && sudo ln -s libglut.so.3.12 libglut.so.3'
 ```
 * pip-install robotic
 ```
-pip install robotic
+pip install robotic numpy
 ```
 * Tests:
 ```